gargjatin03/firstrepo/README.md

 # firstrepo
-This is my first git repository
+This is my first Git Repository
+Author - jatin Garg